potassco/clingo-cmake-example/README.md

 # Clingo C/C++ Example

-This example show how a minimal cmake based project can use the clingo library.
+This example shows how a minimal cmake based project can use the clingo library.

 The easiest way to get started is to install the required tools via [conda].
 (I would recommend to install Miniconda but Anaconda works, too.)
 The commands